evgenyneu/evgenii.com/blog/_posts/2017-06-27-how-to-reduce-your-energy-consumption.md

 ## House

 * Use electricity provider that gets energy from renewable sources.
 * In summer, stick reflective film to your windows.
-Blinds don't prevent heat from getting into your house.
+Blinds and curtains don't prevent heat from getting into your house.
 * Use thermally efficient windows with vacuum between multiple glass panes.
 * Generate your own energy with solar panels and store extra in batteries.
 * Improve insulation of your house: windows, doors, walls.